Lent at Haymarket Church

 Experience the Season of Lent

-In order to help us dive deeply into Scripture, we will be reading the Gospel of John together, along with the book John: The Gospel of Light and Life by Adam Hamilton.
-This book is a short guide to help us better understand what is happening in the John‘s Gospel.
-We will read one chapter each week beginning on February 21 and going until Easter (April 4).
+In order to help us dive deeply into Scripture, we will be reading the book The Way: Walking in the Footsteps of Jesus by Adam Hamilton.
+This book is a short guide to help us better understand the Life of Jesus.
+We will read one chapter each week (starting with the Introduction) beginning on February 27 and going through the week after Easter (April 23).
 We have purchased a copy of the book for every household at our church, so that everyone can participate in this opportunity to grow in faith.
+If you are reading this, we’d be happy to get you a copy so you can study along with us!

 Would you like a book?
 CONTACT US